Hapsudo/Study-Buddy/README.md

 🌐 Website: studybuddy.ai

-💡 Built with ❤️ by Catherine Abugah – proudly supporting Kenyan learners with smart, accessible, and locally-relevant education solutions.
+💡 Built with ❤️ by Catherine Abugah – proudly supporting Kenyan learners with smart, accessible, and locally-relevant education solutions with intention to scale within African boundaries.

 ✅ You can now **copy the entire block** above and paste it into your project’s `README.md` file.